lorycontixd/RaytracingAlgorithm/rta.md

 - set height = 1080

 ### Logger
 The logger is a useful tool for displaying useful messages during the rendering of a scene.
-The logger settings asks for a pipeline for logging messages to be redirected to.
+The logger settings ask for a pipeline for logging messages to be redirected to.
 This can either be the name of a file, or a console pipeline such as stdout or stderr.
-The default values for an activated logger is to output the messages to a file called 'main.log'.
+The default values is an activated logger is to output the messages to a file called 'main.log'.

 **Syntax**: set logger = new logger( pipeline )